Encyclopaedia IndexBack to start of article

 where Pm is the value of P under fully smooth conditions.

-PHOENICS GRND5 wall functions are suitable for a fully-rough near-wall layer in local equilibrium defined in terms of the effective roughness height, as for example in the atmospheric boundary layer.
+PHOENICS provides a set of fully-rough wall functions that are suitable for a near-wall layer in local equilibrium defined in terms of the effective aerodynamic roughness height y0 and the zero-plane displacement height d.
+The most common application area for this type of wall function is the atmospheric boundary layer under neutral conditions.

 Equation (21) implies that the absolute value of the wall shear stress can be computed from:

 If x is a coordinate direction aligned with the surface, the stress in that direction is: